 Never Thrift Teflon

-Just to eliminate any possible toxins that may be off gassing from the pans it is best to ventilate whenever possible.
-This can be in the form of an open window, the vent system above the stove, or a fan.
+Just to eliminate any possible toxic fumes that may be off gassing from the Teflon pan it is best to ventilate whenever possible.
+This can be in the form of an open window, the exhaust fan above the stove, or a fan.
 It is just a precaution, but you never know if that toxic coating has already started to break down.

 Very informative and well written!